rptcloud/azure_terraform/09-provisioners.md

 Continue the procedure from above by doing the following:

 1. Run `terraform show` to examine the current state.
-2. Update the image src in the flask app to return a different image (Repalce `http://placekitten.com/200/300` - try `https://i1.wp.com/www.thedevcoach.co.uk/wp-content/uploads/2020/04/What-is-Terraform.png`).
+2. Update the image src in the flask app to return a different image (Replace `http://placekitten.com/200/300` - try `https://i1.wp.com/www.thedevcoach.co.uk/wp-content/uploads/2020/04/What-is-Terraform.png`).
 3. Update your provisioner text file and run a `terraform plan`.
 Were the results as expected?